-Gender, Sexuality, & Women's Studies, BA
+Gender, Sexuality, & Women's Studies: General, BA

 The Gender, Sexuality, and Women's Studies Program (GSWS) is an interdisciplinary program that provides exciting intellectual opportunities to explore the role of gender in human affairs.
 The program offers over 50 courses each year, many cross-listed with other departments, as well as a major, a minor, and a graduate certificate.